toughpixels/toughpixels.github.io/content/tips/using-sass-to-create-a-lean-utility-library/index.md

   }
 }
 ```
-... using a breakpoints map like this:
+... by starting with a breakpoints map like this:
 ```
 $breakpoints: (
     sm: 768px,